offbynull/learn/Math/input/input.md

     }
     ```

-    ..., so for the string 55, the total number of parts would be 100...
+    For example, for a fractional part of 55 the total number of parts would be 100...

     ```
     ●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●